Alexandre-dcm/NeivaWebConceptions/README.md

 http://switiz.ch

 (Only in French for now)
 It is a website where you can leave a review and a note of the quality of life of the city you live in.
-The cities are ranked by their note and you can see all the others reviews.
+The cities are ranked by their notes and you can see all the others reviews.
 It has been done in PHP, MySQL, JavaScript and SASS.
 I was the only one on the project, so I also do the webmastering, updates and maintenance.